Vietsol-Co-Ltd/CAN-tracing/README.md

 ## The Log Container
 All data should be wrapped within a LogContainer.

-The LogContainer can raw or be compressed with zlib.
+The LogContainer can uncompressed or compressed with zlib.
 The zlib LogContainer will contain a block of 131072 (0x20000) bytes.
-The zlib blocks will cut in the middle of the under laying data so that in order to process a continuous data flow must be created to read the underlying data.
+The zlib blocks will cut in the middle of the under laying data stream so that in order to process, a continuous data flow must be created to read the underlying data.

 ## Using lblf.